 with a tendency of increasing SMRs."

-mental illness: Should we place more emphasis on primary prevention?
+people with serious mental illness: Should we place more emphasis on

 “People with serious mental illness die up to 20 years younger because of preventable physical disorders” … “Healthcare services should consider a shift away from physical health monitoring strategies and instead focus their resources on primary prevention strategies that are provided to all people with serious mental illness from the moment they first present to mental healthcare services.
 These include assertive smoking cessation (with pharmacological support), diet and exercise interventions and where possible, to avoid long-term prescription of antipsychotics associated with adverse metabolic outcomes.”